Elko, New York: Quaker Bridge

-Quaker Bridge was the center of government and most heavily populated place in Elko; most people knew of the territory by "Quaker Bridge" and not "Elko."
+Quaker Bridge (Ha’deyoyá:ya’kdöh or Joyá:ya’kdöh) was the center of government and most heavily populated place in Elko; most people knew of the territory by "Quaker Bridge" and not "Elko."
 It was the site of a large bridge across the Allegheny River and a Quaker school dating to 1816; the Quakers still operated the school in 1941, only as a summer school.
 Prior to 1921, the United States Postal Service referred to the town as Tunesassa, after the location's Seneca language name (roughly translated to "the place of fine sands," i.e. a beach); unable to convince the WNY&P to change the name of the Quaker Bridge rail station, the town residents successfully petitioned the Postal Service and the Board on Geographic Names to change the office's name to Quaker Bridge to match the rail station.

 Of Elko's territory, Quaker Bridge was most directly affected by the Kinzua Dam construction and was made uninhabitable by the flooding.
 The Friends Boat Launch is located in the general vicinity of where the hamlet used to be, and privately owned campsites occupy the location across the reservoir from the boat launch.
 A gap in the ZIP code numbering system implies Quaker Bridge was to be assigned the ZIP code 14771, although by the time the ZIP code system was introduced for rural areas in 1963, the Kinzua Dam was already being constructed, and it was likely never used.
 The post office, whose postmaster also ran the local trading post, closed September 30, 1964.

 Wolf Run

-Wolf Run or Fishbasket was a relatively minor hamlet in the central/southern portion of the town.
+Wolf Run (Gasdë:gö:h) or Fishbasket was a relatively minor hamlet in the central/southern portion of the town.
 Built mainly as a lumber road along Wolf Run, its only major developments were a rail station and a small hotel.
 There were several families and farms in the Wolf Run area at the start of the 20th century, but by 1941, only one family remained and the rest had relocated, in part because of an infestation of venomous timber rattlesnakes.
 That family, which was still there in 1955, was gone by the time the Kinzua Dam was constructed, and the dam also had the side effect of driving out the rattlesnakes; the Wolf Run area is currently wilderness within the area of Allegany State Park.
 It reportedly got its name from an agent of the Holland Land Company who uncovered a den of wolf cubs while hunting in the area.
 Inasmuch as the name "Elko" was used in the town of Elko for unofficial purposes, it was generally limited to this area, which was separated from Quaker Bridge by Mount Tuscarora (then known as South Hill).